cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 A tag always applies to the item that is directly followed by it.
-Thus, if tag A is followed by tag B, which is followed by data item C, tag A applies to the result of applying tag B on data item C.  That is, a tagged item is a data item consisting of a tag and a value.
-The content of the tagged item is the data item (the value) that is being tagged.
+Thus, if tag A is followed by tag B, which is followed by data item C, tag A applies to the result of applying tag B on data item C.

 IANA maintains a registry of tag values as described in {{ianatags}}.
 {{tagvalues}} provides a list of initial values, with definitions in